 Teachers can play a number of songs by Atlantic artists that reflect the region's preoccupation with the sea.
-They can then have students create their own artistic representations of this theme (e.g., poetry, collage, skits).
+They can then have students create their own artistic representations of this theme (e.g., poetry, collage, drama).

-The student will be expected to 2.1 examine and develop a general concept of culture
+2.1 examine and develop a general concept of culture

-Sample Assessment Strategies Teacher's Notes Teachers can have students explain how the following examples of material culture were a response to the physical landscape: the wigwam or mamateek the birch bark canoe or kayak ice boats the weir of the Fundy Shore dog sleds compare and contrast the following: youth culture from three generations lifestyle in the rural regions with that in urban areas As an ongoing activity in this theme, the class can create a scrapbook or time capsule to represent local culture, i.e., family, community, school, generation.
-In this theme there are opportunities to do cross-curricular work with language arts, music, and fine arts teachers.
-Contact local First Nations and Multicultural organizations for support.
-The Canadian Heritage Web site is located at http://www.pch.gc.ca/ traditional medicinal lore and modern medicine devise dinner menus, based on research, composed entirely of foods that were available to the Aboriginal peoples of the Atlantic region before the arrival of the Europeans The CRB Foundation Heritage project Web site is located at http://www.nmarcom.com/heritage/home.htm classify the following as material or non-material components of culture and explain their criteria: religious or spiritual beliefs - architecture a poem - folklore household articles standards of beauty body adornments write brief descriptions of their favourite objects and explain why these objects are important to them, and what the objects tell them about themselves identify an artifact distinct to a culture and explain its significance and importance to that culture identify a regional or national expression or saying and explain how the value contained in the saying reflects the culture
+- explain how the following examples of material culture were a response to the physical landscape:

+- the wigwam or mamateek

+- the birch bark canoe or kayak

+- ice boats

+- the weir of the Fundy Shore

+- dog sleds

+- compare and contrast the following:

+- youth culture from three generations

+- lifestyle in the rural regions with that in urban

+- areas

+- traditional medicinal lore and modern medicine

+- devise dinner menus, based on research, composed entirely of foods that were available to the Aboriginal peoples of the Atlantic region before the arrival of the Europeans

+- classify the following as material or non-material components of culture and explain their criteria:

+- religious or spiritual beliefs

+- architecture

+- a poem

+- folklore

+- household articles

+- standards of beauty

+- body adornments

+- write brief descriptions of their favourite objects and explain why these objects are important to them, and what the objects tell them about themselves

+- identify an artifact distinct to a culture and explain its significance and importance to that culture

+- identify a regional or national expression or saying and explain how the value contained in the saying reflects the culture